andrewsawesome/MyApplication/README.md

 The below releases are test apks and windows apps.
 For Android: download the apk by clicking the link next to Android, then click settings>scroll to Chrome and select>turn the toggle on next to allow from this source>back button>back button>Install.
 If you did not see the download dialog, go to your file manager, then go to  Downloads, select the apk file(MyApplicationTestReleaseAndroid.apk), then select settings>scroll to your file manager and select>turn the toggle on next to allow from this source>back button>back button>Install.

-For Windows: download the MSI, then run as administrator and install.
+For Windows: download the MSI by clicking the link next to Windows, then run as administrator and install.

 Android: https://github.com/andrewsawesome/MyApplication/releases/download/v0.1-test/MyApplicationTestReleaseAndroid.apk